How to Meditate: A Beginner's Guide

 Notice the air pulling through your lungs.
 Notice how your body naturally breaths.
 Let yourself breath naturally, not trying to force anything, noticing where the breath naturally begins, and where it naturally ends.
 Now take a deep inhale, all the way to the end.
 Now exhale, all the way out.
 Do this several more times, observing your body each time.

 In our American culture, most things are set up to be competitive in nature.
 There is a good, a better, and a best.
-There are ways most people do most things, and straying from those guidelines can result in social disapproval, so we’ve trained ourselves throughout life to stay inside the safe lines and do as society tells us.
+There are ways most people do most things, and straying from those guidelines can result in social disapproval.
+Because of this, we’ve trained ourselves throughout life to stay inside the safe lines and do as society tells us.

 This sets up a judging mind inside of us where everything is deemed to be either “good” or “bad.”
 We label the most benign things as either “good” or “bad” when in reality, most things are neither.
 They simply are.
 In meditation, we call the recognition that things are neither good nor bad “non-judgment.”